 Affiliate Disclosure: This post contains Amazon affiliate links.
 If you purchase through these links, I earn a small commission at no extra cost to you.
 All recommendations are my own.
 Learn more.

 How to use hair oil correctly: For most oils, you only need a few drops -- warm them between your palms and apply to mid-lengths and ends.
-Never saturate your roots unless you are using a dedicated scalp treatment.
-Growth oils go directly on the scalp with gentle massage.
+Never saturate your roots unless you are using a dedicated pre-wash scalp oil.
+Scalp oils belong on the scalp briefly and should be rinsed out if they feel heavy or irritating.
 Finishing oils go on dry or damp ends.
-Getting this wrong is why most people think hair oil makes them greasy.

 How to Pick the Right Hair Oil